dd32/td-gh-ex/readme.txt

 The following features are also available:
 * Featured images.
-* Post formats: aside, image, galery, video, audio, quote, and link formats get special treatment and extra-big icons.
+* Post formats: aside, image, gallery, video, audio, quote, and link formats get special treatment and big icons.
 * Custom styling for galleries, audio and video players, and playlists, which are also included in the editor styles.
 * Images get special treatment and really stand out in the highly abstract, artistic design of Figure/Ground.
 Accordingly, featured images and single-view image pages display large images without unnecessary padding or other chrome.
 * Abundant iconography (via Genericons), in post meta, post formats, archive page headers, and more.